jbeyerstedt/kirby-kirbytag-html5video/README.md

 ## html5 video markdown

-This is an extension of kirbytext for the [kirby cms](getkirby.com), which adds the possibiliy to add html5-video very simple in your text file.
+This is an extension of kirbytext for the [kirby cms](getkirby.com), which adds the possibiliy to add html5-video very simple in your text file like any link you add.
+It´s done by extending the default kirbytags in the file kirbytag.extend.php.
-It will add source links for a poster, HTTP-live-streaming, mp4 (h.264) and webm source.
-You can exclude some of them if you have no source.
+This extension/ funciton will generate the HTML5-video-tag element with the correct source files.
+It can handle links to mp4 (h.264), webm and HTTP-live-streaming sources (you can disable some) as well as a poster.
+A special feature of this kirbytag-extension is, that the videos can be stored in a seperate folder so they can be at an other location than the content-folder.

 #### how to use
 * store your video files in a folder named "video" in your html-root